Browse F.A.Q. Topics

 Where can I discharge to?

-The treated final effluent from your package wastewater treatment plant can be discharged in to a water course, drainage ditch or soakaway with Environmental Agency approval.
+The treated final effluent from your package wastewater treatment plant can be discharged in to a water course or soakaway with Environmental Agency approval.
 Please check your local environment agency (England, Scotland, Wales and Northern Ireland) for regulations.

 WPL Diamond Range

 The high quality WPL Diamond range is CE marked, fully type tested and certificated in accordance with the mandatory European standard BS EN12566-3 2014 for small wastewater treatment systems.
 Performance tested at an independent accredited facility in Aachen, Germany by PIA Institute for Wastewater Technology.
 See our WPL Diamond BS EN12566-3 2014 certificate.